Murder Drones

-Murder Drones is an Australian adult independent-animated web series created, written, and directed by Liam Vickers and produced by Glitch Productions.
-The series revolves around two factions of autonomous robots—worker drones and disassembly drones—following the extinction of humans on their planet, and a rebellious worker drone who accidentally befriends a disassembly drone.
+Murder Drones is an Australian independent adult animated web series created, written, and directed by Liam Vickers and produced by Glitch Productions.
+It revolves around two models of autonomous robots—worker drones and disassembly drones—following the extinction of humans on their planet, and a rebellious worker drone who accidentally befriends a disassembly drone.
 Together, they uncover an eldritch force that threatens their post-apocalyptic world.

-The pilot episode premiered on Glitch's YouTube channel on 29 October 2021.
-The remaining seven episodes were released from 18 November 2022 to 23 August 2024.
-The show made it on to Amazon Prime Video on 16 May 2025.
-The series received positive reviews from critics for its animation, voice acting, action sequences, cinematography, and plot, though its pacing and humour have received criticism.
-The series received three nominations for a Webby Award in the Best Animated Video category, winning two.
+The series' pilot episode premiered on Glitch's YouTube channel on 29 October 2021, and it ran for eight episodes until 23 August 2024.
+The full series was released on Amazon Prime Video on 16 May 2025.
+It received positive reviews from critics for its animation, voice acting, action sequences, cinematography, and plot, though its pacing and humour received criticism.
+The series received four nominations, of which it won three, for a Webby Award in the Best Animated Video categories.

 Synopsis

-The series occurs in 3071 on Copper 9, an Earth analog owned by the megacorporation JC Jenson (a parody of SC Johnson).
+The series occurs in 3071 on Copper 9, an Earth analog owned by the megacorporation JC Jenson.
 Worker Drones, autonomous robots designed to serve humans, inhabit the planet and harvest it for natural resources.
 The planet suddenly suffers a catastrophic core collapse, wiping out all biological life on the planet, including humans.
 As a result, the planet becomes a frozen wasteland, and only the Worker Drones remain.
 One day, three violent killing machines known as Disassembly Drones—nicknamed "Murder Drones"—invade Copper 9 to exterminate the remaining Worker Drones.
 The Worker Drones live in constant fear of the Murder Drones and hide behind a series of blast doors, in an attempt to protect themselves.

-The protagonist of the series is Uzi Doorman, an angsty teenage Worker Drone who plans to defeat the murderous drones and save her kind.
+The protagonist of the series is Uzi Doorman, an angsty teenage Worker Drone who plans to defeat the murderous disassembly drones and save her kind.
 In the process, she forms an unlikely partnership with two of the Murder Drones—N, a drone with a friendly and curious disposition toward Worker Drones; and V, a sadist who is purposely elusive about her history with N—and works with them to uncover the truth about their origins and purpose in the planet's harsh environment.